Log files contain diagnostic information that can be used to review any problems if the program fails to work correctly.

-Whatever option you choose, the Log files collecting status window will open along with a folder containing compressed diagnostic files (Fig. 5.).
+Whatever option you choose, the Collect log files window will open along with a folder containing compressed diagnostic files (Fig. 5.).

 During a single day the program can create plenty of log files.
 They have the following naming pattern: YYYY.MM.DD_00001, YYYY.MM.DD_00002, YYYY.MM.DD_00003 etc., where Y stands for the year, M for the month and D for the day in which the file was created.